T. J. Weist: Early life

 A native of Bay City, Michigan, Weist enrolled at Alabama, where he was a letterman, as a wide receiver under head coaches Ray Perkins and Bill Curry.
 In 1988, he received a B.S in health and physical education, then finished his education a year later, receiving a M.S. in exercise physiology.

 Coaching career

+Alabama

+Weist started his coaching career as a GA after playing WR for the Crimson Tide.
+The Tide went to the Sun Bowl after the 88 season and won the SEC and played Miami in the 1990 Sugar Bowl for the National Championship.

+Michigan

+Weist then moved on to Michigan where he coached the WR’s for 4 years under Coach Gary Moeller.
+He coached in 4 bowl games including the 1992 and 93 Rose Bowls.
+He coached 7 future NFL WR’s while at UM, including Desmond Howard, the 1991 Heisman Trophy winner.

+Tulsa

+Weist coached the WR’s for David Rader at Tulsa in 1996, including a win at Oklahoma.

 Indiana

-Weist got started at Indiana where he coached special teams, and also served as the Hoosiers' recruiting coordinator his first two years.
+Weist then moved to Indiana where he coached special teams, and also served as the Hoosiers' recruiting coordinator.

 Western Kentucky

-Weist was hired at Western Kentucky serving serving under head coach Jack Harbaugh.
+Weist was hired at Western Kentucky serving under head coach Jack Harbaugh.
+Winning the 1AA national Championship for the 2002 season.
 During his time at WKU he coached the wide receivers and also served as the team's assistant head coach (2007–09) and offensive coordinator (2003–06).
 As offensive coordinator in 2006, WKU ranked 23rd in the country in total offense, also finishing 17th in pass efficiency rating while posting more than 4,000 total yards for the fifth consecutive season.
 Weist helped direct an offense that averaged 405.73 yards per game in 2005, while scoring more than 30 points a game.
 The Hilltoppers ranked in the top 30 nationally in four different categories.